NurhandeAkyuz/Census-Income-Data-Analysis/README.md

 # Census-Income-Data-Analysis

-In this notebook, using census income data, we construct various classification models, and implement them above on the data, and analyze the performance of each classification model.
+### In this notebook, using census income data, we construct various classification models, and implement them above on the data, and analyze the performance of each classification model.

+#### Authors:
+- Diala Jubeh
+- Nurhande Akyüz
+- Münevver Süeda Kocatürk